BenNavarroCS/CS/documentation/dictionaries.md

 - for key, value in dict.items(): --- loops through key and value pair and in this example assigns the key to key and value to value and prints for each key and value pair
 - for key in dict.keys(): --- loops but for keys only, the same output is achieved with for keys in dict:
 - for value in set(dict.values()) --- loops values and set() causes duplication to not happen ie if a value appears twice it is only outputed once
+- a set can be made like this set = {1, 4, 4, 4, 4} here it would return only 1 and 4